 Examples and case studies

 Year of Care Partnerships have now worked with a number of organisations to implement care and support planning in a variety of settings and with different conditions.
-This includes diabetes, multiple long term conditions within a Primary Care setting and multimorbidity/older people living with frailty.
-The Year of Care case studies provides examples of how this was achieved.
+This includes diabetes, multiple long term conditions within a primary care setting and multimorbidity/older people living with frailty.

-Tower Hamlets were one of the original Year of Care pilot sites.
+- Tower Hamlets was one of the original Year of Care pilot sites.
 GP and clinical lead Isabel Hodkinson describes the Tower Hamlets story in this video.